Earnix/eo-event-bus/README.md

 Logs events if SLF4J implementation is present in classpath and trace level is enabled for `com.earnix.eo.eventbus` package.

 Currently library is not deployed to any Maven repository.
+Please ask if you need it.

 ## Examples